jimthoburn/preact-deno-starter-kit/README.markdown

 2. Install Deno: https://deno.com

-3. From the root of your project, start a server for development...
+3. From the root folder of your cloned/downloaded copy, start a server for development...

 ```shell
 deno task serve